kubewarden/verify-image-signatures/README.md

         subject: "kubewarden"
 ```

 4. Public key.
-It will verify that all images were signed with the two public keys provided and contains the `env: prod` annotation
+It will verify that all images were signed with the two public keys provided and contains the `env: prod` annotation.

 ``` yaml
 signatures: